Estimating near-verbatim extraction risk in language models with decoding-constrained beam search

 \paragraph{Mechanism.} Viability pruning reclaims beam slots occupied by non-$\varepsilon$-viable candidates ($\vu$), admitting new $\varepsilon$-viable candidates ($\vw$) whose children ($\vw^{(1)}, \vw^{(2)}$) can then crowd out $\varepsilon$-viable candidates ($\vx^{(1)}$) that the baseline would have retained.
 In effect, the pruned algorithm explores a \emph{different} region of the search space, not a strict superset of the baseline's.

-\paragraph{Empirical observation.} Despite this theoretical non-guarantee, in our experiments we consistently observe $\mathrm{LB}_{\varepsilon,\dist} \geq \mathrm{LB}_{\varepsilon,\dist}^{\textnormal{baseline}}$.
+\paragraph{Empirical observation.} Even so, in our experiments we consistently observe $\mathrm{LB}_{\varepsilon,\dist} \geq \mathrm{LB}_{\varepsilon,\dist}^{\textnormal{baseline}}$.
 Non-$\varepsilon$-viable beam slots cannot contribute to the final lower bound, so replacing them with $\varepsilon$-viable candidates tends to increase the mass of $\varepsilon$-close completions discovered by the search.
 The counterexample above requires the newly-admitted viable candidates' children to be numerous enough and probable enough to displace a previously-reachable viable candidate---a situation that appears to be rare in practice.\looseness=-1